elixirschool/elixirschool/pt/lessons/basics/mix-tasks.md

 defmodule Mix.Tasks.Hello do
   use Mix.Task

-  @shortdoc "Simply runs the Hello.say/0 command." def run(_) do
+  @shortdoc "Simply runs the Hello.say/0 function" def run(_) do
     # calling our Hello.say() function from earlier
     Hello.say()